 “I feel like it’s really my responsibility as a feminist and as a filmmaker to take the opportunity to place the camera in terms of how it feels to be a woman, instead of how women look.”13

 Similar waves are happening in television where women are pushing for stronger female characters on the small screen.
-The Good Wife just completed its sixth season and has received five Emmy awards.
 Shonda Rhimes and Betsy Beers break new ground with every new series coming from their company, Shondaland.
-Lori McCreary, PGA President and the Executive Producer of Madam Secretary, shares that the show has a 60% overall female audience and averages a 12.5 rating with women 50+, who comprise 49% of the audience.
+Lori McCreary, PGA President and the Executive Producer of Madam Secretary, shares that the show has a 59% overall female audience and averages a 9.5 rating with women 50+, who comprise 49% of the audience.
 It is the most watched scripted series on Sunday.12 McCreary says, “After seeing Hillary Clinton, Condi Rice and Madeleine Albright in operation, our lead character is simply a reflection of who we really are as women, what we can be, and how the world should see us in the year 2015.
 We strive week after week to give the viewers, male and female, a character who is a believable strong woman, a reflection of so many of the women who we see in our lives every day.”

 Streaming companies are also hiring women to bring bold and frank storytelling to the screen.
-Jill Soloway utilized this platform for her unconventional representations of female desire and sexuality on the wildly popular Amazon Prime series Transparent.
-This 2015 Golden Globe-winning series portrays queer and transgender individuals with a powerful honesty and sense of humanity.
+Jill Soloway utilized this platform for her unconventional representations of female desire and sexuality on the wildly popular Amazon series Transparent.
+This Golden Globe-winning series portrays queer and transgender individuals with a powerful honesty and sense of humanity.
+Her next Amazon series I Love Dick premieres in 2017.

-Companies like Netflix and Amazon saw an opportunity to diversify and expand their reach even further by creating original programming: 2015 “was the year streaming services moved from being an alternative to cable, to being a full-scale replacement for it.”97 Looking to break into the marketplace of original content, these streaming companies take risks on less established filmmakers and allow filmmakers full creative freedom.
+Companies like Netflix and Amazon saw an opportunity to diversify and expand their reach even further by creating original programming: 2015 “was the year streaming services moved from being an alternative to cable, to being a full-scale replacement for it.”13 Looking to break into the marketplace of original content, these streaming companies take risks on less established filmmakers and allow filmmakers full creative freedom.
+The US video streaming market is worth $6.62 billion, a 22% increase from 2015, with 60 percent of broadband households boasting at least one subscription — levels on par with traditional cable.13

 The Power of Women as a Market

 Women have money, spend money, and make the majority of household decisions.
 And the scope of that spending is notably vast.
-In addition to handling the bulk of the purchasing decisions for consumer goods in the U.S., women are also likely to influence or manage many other big ticket purchases – homes, autos, appliances, furniture, etc. – not to mention a large portion of the apparel, groceries and everyday purchases.”16 Women are also powerful influencers for colleagues, friends and family.
+In addition to handling the bulk of the purchasing decisions for consumer goods in the U.S., women are also likely to influence or manage many other big ticket purchases – 92% of vacations, 91% of new homes, 89% of all bank accounts.16

 Women are now closing the gap on middle management, and yet at the top, the numbers are still small and barely increasing.
 But those who follow society’s shifting values with a precision lens see a world moving in a female direction.18 Here’s the changing picture of women today: